Beckwith Park Dam Decommissioning

 Thank you to all who took the time to complete the feedback questionnaire.
 The results of the feedback questionnaire will be posted here soon.

-Water License Removal
+Water Licence Removal

 Beckwith Pond is a constructed landscape feature formerly used by farmers in the area as an irrigation pond.
-The license was attached to an adjacent property by the Province, and that property is now owned by Don Mann Excavating Ltd.
+The licence was attached to an adjacent property by the Province, and that property is now owned by Don Mann Excavating Ltd.

-Beckwith Pond Dam decommissioning and associated ecological restoration work as proposed by Don Mann Excavating Ltd. is required prior to discharge of their water license to mitigate risk.
+Beckwith Pond Dam decommissioning and associated ecological restoration work as proposed by Don Mann Excavating Ltd. is required prior to discharge of their water licence to mitigate risk.
 The project is expected to have significant environmental benefits to the Beckwith Park landscape with only minor disruptions to public use of the park.
 Don Mann Excavating Ltd. would like to start the project, pending Provincial permits and the results of ongoing public consultation.

 Dam Decommissioning

 The decommissioning of dams in the Province is administered by Dam Safety Officers and the B.C.
 Dam Safety Program works to reduce risks associated with the design, construction, operation, maintenance, removal and/or decommissioning of a dam.
-The decommissioning of the Beckwith Pond dam structure is a prerequisite for removal of the water license.
+The decommissioning of the Beckwith Pond dam structure is a prerequisite for removal of the water licence.
 This also means the owners of the water licence are responsible for dam decommissioning even though the dam is located in Beckwith Park.
 The dam decommissioning plan has been reviewed by a provincial Dam Safety Officer and is compliant with requirements of the provincial Water Sustainability Act and Dam Safety Regulation.

 Retention of Beckwith Park Amenities